bbepis/Hayden/doc/scraper.md

 &nbsp;

-### Supported data stores
+# Supported data stores

 There are currently 3 supported data stores:

-- Hayden MySQL datastore
+- Hayden
-  - A database schema intended for usage with the Hayden.WebServer HTTP frontend, with a similar goal of FoolFuuka of being able to display archived threads as webpages.
-Should be considered stable, however there will likely be some schema changes / improvements in the future
+  - A custom database schema intended to support exotic data structures from altchans (such as multiple image support) while also retaining support for 4chan.
+This is currently the only datastore that the Hayden webserver can read from.
+Should be considered stable, however there will likely be some schema changes / improvements in the future that will be forwards compatible.

-- Asagi (specifically the MySQL backend)
+- Asagi
-  - While "supported", it carries no guarantees that it's still 100% compliant and safe as it once was in this project.
-It's a large module to support and AFAIK no-one actually uses Hayden for it, so there's no point in me maintaining something with no demand, let alone me actually being able to constantly verify that it works.
-If you have a use case for this, let me know
+  - The database schema used by [Asagi](https://github.com/bibanon/asagi) and [FoolFuuka](https://github.com/pleebe/FoolFuuka).
+This may or may not be fully 100% functional anymore; it's been a long time since I've tested it but from the lack of issues I've heard about it, it seems to be working just fine.
+This uses the extended-length schema as of 2022 that supports the newer 4chan `tim` fields, and as such may have issues with older versions that don't have the same changes.
+While Asagi theoretically supports PostgreSQL, this only supports MySQL/MariaDB.

 - JSON flat file
   - Similar to what you would recieve when running something like gallery-dl.
 Creates a folder for each thread, and in it writes a metadata JSON file and each image (+ thumbnail).
   This is different to just writing the returned API JSON document, as it does not keep track of deleted / modified posts.
-Hayden instead writes a slightly off-spec document to account for this.
+Hayden instead writes a custom format that it uses internally, with the original JSON document as a property.

 A table of which API frontends support which backends: